Explosively pumped flux compression generator: The various types of generators

 Such generators can, if necessary, be utilised independently, or even assembled in a chain of successive stages: the energy produced by each generator is transferred to the next, which amplifies the pulse, and so on.
 For example, it is foreseen that the DEMG generator will be supplied by a MK-2 type generator.

+Also, these can be either destructed just after an experiment, or used again and again while complying acceptable time to use.

 Hollow tube generators

 In the spring of 1952, R. Z. Lyudaev, E. A. Feoktistova, G. A. Tsyrkov, and A. A. Chvileva undertook the first experiment with this type of generator, with the goal of obtaining a very high magnetic field.

 The MK-1 generator functions as follows: